semluc/Rnotes/index.md

     Hi, my name is Lucas! <div style="margin-bottom:0.5em;"></div>
     I'm a research assistant and PhD student at the Department of Psychology at the University of Innsbruck, Austria.
 My Phd project focuses on self-actualization and authenticity in occupational settings—a topic that I explore empirically via quantitative and qualitative data.
 I am particularly interested in work-related predictors and outcomes of self-actualization and am currently working on a more modern conceptualization of self-actualization that can be applied to the workplace.
     <div style="margin-bottom:0.5em;"></div>
     I am a strong proponent of open and collaborative science.
-Next to applied psychology I very much interested in quantitative data analysis and data science in general.
+Next to applied psychology I very much interested in research methods.
 In my free time I like to tinker with hardware, software, and coding; I like to ride my road bike and play the piano.
     <br><br>
     <div class="row">
     <div class="column">
         <h3>Interests</h3>
         <ul>
-            <li>Occupational Health and Well-Being</li>
+            <li>Well-being</li>
-            <li>Positive and Applied Psychology</li>
+            <li>Motivation</li>
-            <li>Quantitative Data Analysis</li>
+            <li>Methods</li>
         </ul>
     </div>
     <div class="column">